banwarp/benton_epi/covid19/vignette.md

 `phi0` sets the initial value of `phi`.

-Under the assumption that the natural infectiousness of the coronavirus varies seasonally, `cosAmp` sets the amplitude of the cosine function that scales R0 up or down, with a peak on February 1st and a trough on August 1st.
+`cosAmp` sets the amplitude of the cosine function that scales R0 up or down, with a peak on February 1st and a trough on August 1st, under the assumption that the natural infectiousness of the coronavirus varies seasonally.

 #### Policy and physical distancing parameters
 Different policy interventions (stay-at-home orders, limited business operations, etc.) correspond to different levels of phi, which in turn scale R0 to different values.
 For simplicity, all arguments are defined in terms of the resulting effective reproduction number.